 - Practicing maintenance over innovation, stewardship over ownership.

-- The practice of radical acceptance: amor fati
+- Radical acceptance: amor fati

-With one foot here, and the other Elsewhere, the world – This Place Where We Are Now – speaks to me anymore in ways that I can’t unhear.
+With one foot Here, and the other Elsewhere, the world speaks to me anymore in ways that I can’t unhear.
 The old me is long gone, given back to whatever spirits see it fit enough to feast on.
-I will not be conscripted.

-The battles I pick nowadays are few, and as a result I’m getting my emotions back.
+The battles I pick nowadays are few, and I will not be conscripted into your agenda.

 I’m the writer/artist/translator for a comic project that has long since been hijacked by spirits, and I am the founder of Axe and Hammer, a kind of distro/imprint for my writings that aren’t meant to be read online, and for other related projects.